 William J. Curtin (1982) Scholarship.
-Created from the gifts of William J. Curtin '82.
-Preference to students from Potsdam, N.Y.
+Created from the gifts of William J. Curtin, Class of 1982.
+Preference to students from Potsdam, NY.

 Oscar and Elva Dahlquist Memorial Scholarship.
 Established by Donna E.D.
 Phillips, Class of 1979, in memory of her parents.